 Tell your husband in advance that you want to sit down and talk to him about the affair details, that you need it if he wants you to heal from this.

 This move will prevent a “spontaneous” conversation that will quickly get out of hand and turn into an outburst of anger and accusations.

 Believe me when I tell you that you can’t survive this crisis alone, without professional help.
 I tried to do that and made all the possible mistakes.

 I was half-way divorced before I made the smart move of looking for outside help for my marriage.
-Because I didn’t have enough money for traditional marriage counseling, I signed for a 7 part e-mail course about how to survive an affair.
+And since I didn’t have enough money for “traditional” marriage counseling, I signed for Mort Fertel’s free marriage recovery email series.